skip to main content skip to footer skip to sitemap skip to accessibility statement

 Funded by UK Government

-The Safer Roads project will be delivered in 3 phases programmed from Monday 20 May 2024Wednesday 28 August 2024.
-Properties and businesses affected at each phase will be informed accordingly.
+The Safer Roads project was delivered in 3 phases from Monday 20 May 2024Wednesday 28 August 2024.
+Properties and businesses affected at each phase were informed accordingly.

 Latest News